svenvc/blog/2025-09-12-cooperative-server-shutdown.md

 Completed ShutdownSequence successfully
 ```

 After 3 `/random` requests, the REPL server, which is on a higher, more verbose log level, receive a POST request invoking the ShutdownSequence code.
 You can see the forked ShutdownSequence code stopping the server.
-This completes the cooperative Pharo server shutdown.
+This then completes the cooperative Pharo server shutdown.

-If anything would go wrong, after a timeout of 5 seconds, systemd will again send SIGKILL, but to all processes, not just the main one (the mixed option).
+If anything would go wrong, after a timeout of 5 seconds, systemd will again send SIGKILL, but to all processes, not just the main one as asked by the mixed option.